It’s Not Your Money

-Now I want you to ask yourself the following question: are Bengalis genetically inferior to Americans?
-Since not too many FDLers think white sheets look great at a lynching, I’ll assume everyone aswered no.
+Now I want you to ask yourself the following question: Are Bangladeshis genetically inferior to Americans?
+Since not too many of my readers think white sheets look great at a lynching, I’ll assume everyone answered no.

-Right then, being American is worth $43,270 more than being Bengali and it’s not due to Americans being superior human beings.
+Right then, being American is worth $43,270 more than being Bangladeshi and it’s not due to Americans being superior human beings.
 If it isn’t because Americans are superior, then what is it?

 The answer is that if it isn’t individual, it must be social.
-On the individual but still social level, Americans are in fact smarter than Bengalis because as children they are far less likely to suffer from malnutrition.
-However not suffering from malnutrition when you’re a baby, toddler or young child has nothing to do with you and everything to do with the society you live in and your family–two things you have zero influence over (perhaps you chose your mother, I didn’t.)
+On the individual but still social level, Americans are in fact smarter than Bangladeshis because as children they are far less likely to suffer from malnutrition.
+However not suffering from malnutrition when you’re a baby, toddler or young child has nothing to do with you and everything to do with the society you live in and your family–two things over which you have zero influence (perhaps you chose your mother, I didn’t!).

-Bengalis won’t, on average, get as good an education.
+Bangladeshis won’t, on average, get as good an education.
 They won’t get as much education either, since every child is needed to help earn a living as soon as possible.
-For most Bengalis there’s no room for having the extended childhood and adolescence westerners are used to, which often stretches into the late twenties or even early thirties, amongst those seeking Ph.D’s or becoming doctors or lawyers.
+For most Bangladeshis, there’s no room for the extended childhood and adolescence to which westerners have grown accustomed, which often stretches into the late twenties or even early thirties, amongst those seeking Ph.Ds or becoming doctors or lawyers.

-When a Bengali grows up the jobs available aren’t as good.
-If he or she starts a business it will earn much less money than the equivalent American business.
-If he or she speculates in land and is very successful, they will still be much less rich than an American would be.
+When a Bangladeshi grows up, the jobs available aren’t as good.
+If he or she starts a business, it will earn much less money than the equivalent American business.
+If he or she speculates in land and is very successful, the speculation will generate much less wealth than in America.

-Now the same is true of the really rich.
-Forbes keeps track of the world’s billionaires, and almost half of them are in the US.
-This is because US society and the US government in particular, is very set up to create billionaires.
+The same is true of the really rich.
+Forbes keeps track of the world’s billionaires and almost half of them are in the US.
+This is because US society and the US government in particular, is set up to create billionaires.
 Your odds of being a billionaire take a massive jump if you’re born in the US.
 Your odds of being a billionaire if you’re born in Bangladesh?
 Essentially zero.
-Now one could point out that billionaires are still so rare that the odds are always essentially zero (how many billionaires in your circle of friends?)
-Nonetheless the US in 2005 had 371.
-Germany, with the second most, had 55.
+Now one could point out that billionaires are still so rare that the odds are always essentially zero; how many billionaires in your circle of friends?
+Nonetheless, in 2005, the US had 371.
+Coming in second, Germany had 55.

 Bangladesh, you won’t be surprised to hear, had zero.